Moeen spins England to first win under captain Root

-LONDON Joe Root began his reign as England captain with an emphatic 211-run win over South Africa in the first test at Lord's after a roller-coaster fourth day on Sunday.
+LONDON (Reuters) - Joe Root began his reign as England captain with an emphatic 211-run win over South Africa in the first test at Lord's after a roller-coaster fourth day on Sunday.

 Set an improbable target of 331 after England had lost their nine remaining second-innings wickets to be dismissed for 233, the touring side never came to terms with a spiteful pitch of uneven bounce and were bowled out for 119.